gribbletog/summit-status/README.md

 ### Loading Data

-The app automatically loads data from `/data/Summit 2025 Session Details Report.csv` on startup.
-You can also upload a new CSV file using the file upload button.
+Place your CSV file at `/data/Summit 2025 Session Details Report.csv` (this file is not included in the repository for privacy reasons).
+The app will automatically load it on startup.
+You can also upload a CSV file using the file upload button in the application.

 ## Built With